Parenting Coordination

 Parenting Coordination Training

-Several times per year, we offer a 40-hour virtual Parenting Coordination training for professionals seeking to become trained parenting coordinators.
+We offer a 40-hour virtual Parenting Coordination training for professionals seeking to become trained parenting coordinators.
 Each participant will gain the knowledge, skills, and practical tools to work as a parenting coordinator from highly skilled professionals, including two lawyers, a psychologist, and a Family Law Magistrate.
 Graduates will receive a certificate of completion for a 40-hour parenting coordination training upon completion of all training modules.
 This training is consistent with the recommendations for comprehensive training of parenting coordinators, Appendix A, of the Guidelines for Parenting Coordination developed by the AFCC Task Force on Parenting Coordination (2019).
 This training also meets the requirements of Maryland Rule 9-205.2.

 Parenting Coordination is a non-confidential, child-centered process designed to assist parents in reducing conflict experienced by children of separation and divorce.
 It is a form of dispute resolution whereby the parents and the Parenting Coordinator (“PC”) work as a team to create actionable resolutions to areas of conflict.
 The PC can help parents develop an agreed-upon parenting plan for custody and parenting time if no plan is in place.